edgedb/rfcs/text/1008-tls-and-alpn.rst

     directories.
 But this is not possible for future instances with remote Postgres clusters - the server won't use a persistent data directory.
 So we decided to just pass in the paths to the key pair.

+11. Store the private key and passphrase in ``credentials.json``.

+    This file is not supposed to be used by the server, and the passphrase is only needed by the server.
+Another previous attempt was to use a user-specified command for the private key passphrase like Postgres, because the the service may auto start and the key passphrase has to be provided in some form.
+However this command can be a confusing option for users using Docker, as the command is supposed to run on the host machine, which also brings trouble to our CLI implementation.
+So eventually we just store the passphrase in ``metadata.json`` and feed it to ``edgedb-server`` as an environment variable.

 ..
 [1] https://datatracker.ietf.org/doc/html/rfc5246
 ..
 [2] https://datatracker.ietf.org/doc/html/rfc7301